What are the current capital gains tax rates in the UK?

 - As of the 2023/24 tax year, the AEA is scheduled to fall to £6,000

-- As of the 2024/25 tax year, the allowance is set to halve to £3,000
+- As of the 2024/25 tax year, the allowance is just half, at £3,000

-For example: If you’re a higher rate income taxpayer and you sold investment shares (not held within any tax-efficient wrappers) worth £25,000 in the 2024/25 tax year – and hadn’t used up any of your CGT allowance before this sale – a CGT liability of £5,280 would arise (£25,000 - £3000 AEA equals a taxable gain of £22,000, taxed at 24%).
+For example: If you’re a higher rate income taxpayer and you sold investment shares (not held within any tax-efficient wrappers) worth £25,000 in the 2024/25 tax year – and hadn’t used up any of your CGT allowances before this sale – a CGT liability of £5,280 would arise (£25,000 - £3000 AEA equals a taxable gain of £22,000, taxed at 24% (the current higher-rate taxpayer capital gains tax rate).

-To estimate your CGT bill, we have a capital gains tax calculator that will take care of allowances and current rates based on your income.
+To estimate your CGT bill, we have a capital gains tax calculator that will take care of allowances and current CGT rates based on your income.

-Record capital gains tax collected in the UK in 2022
+Record capital gains tax collected in the UK in 2023/24

-Even before these announcements have fully come into force, the UK’s CGT revenue reached £15 billion in the year to October 31 2022 – an increase of 27% in just one year.
-This is the first time that UK CGT receipts have exceeded £15 billion, further emphasising the need for high-net-worth individuals and sophisticated investors, in particular, to organise their assets in a tax-efficient manner, enabling more of their wealth to be retained and eventually passed on to their beneficiaries.
+This emphasises the need for high-net-worth individuals and sophisticated investors, in particular, to organise their assets in a tax-efficient manner, enabling more of their wealth to be retained and eventually passed on to their beneficiaries.